Will-Li-zw/571G/README.md

 # Pyramid Project

-Step1 Deploy your contract on Sepolia
+Step1.1 Deploy your own contract on Sepolia
 Remember to add .env file at the root directory
 ```shell
 # ETHERSCAN_API_KEY=<ETHERSCAN_API_KEY>